shapeoko/Docs/content/electronics.md

 ![Open connector on gShield](tPictures/so_e_arduino_open_4.jpg)

-Connect the grey wires from the stepper motors.
-Lastly one must connect the power.
+Carefully connect the grey wires from the stepper motors (be gentle since you do not want to crack the circuit boards or dislodge any components).
 Note that each green block represents one axis.
 Be certain to connect the dual-motor Y-Axis to the correct block.

 Once completed, all wires will be connected and none will be loose.
 It is important that the wires be connected securely since the various parts will be in motion, and applying power to a stepper driver which is not connected to a motor may damage the driver.

+Examine the connections once you are done for possible shorts and remake any connections which do not seem safe and secure.
 If you have a multimeter you may wish to test the connections for continuity.

 ###Power###

-_Be careful with the power supply, and don't work on power wires when the power supply is plugged in._
+**Be careful with the power supply, and don't work on power wires when the power supply is plugged in.**

 **Caution:** Please note that the 12V power supply has a connector which matches the Arduino's 5V power supply connection --- it must not be plugged into said connector.
 The Arduino is able to draw its power over the USB connection, so the power connector on the Arduino is not used.

+Lastly one must connect the power.
 First, strip the leads from the raw end of the barrel connector plug, it may also be necessary to split the lead at the end so as to allow it to neatly connect to the power connector on the gShield.

 ![Stripped lead for barrel connector](tPictures/power_connection.jpg)